 Students at New Orleans' Our Lady of Holy Cross University can pursue either a 2-year Associate of Science in Radiologic Technology or a 4-year Bachelor of Science in Radiologic Technology.
 The 2-year degree program includes study of human anatomy and physiology and 5 terms of clinical experience associated with Oschner Medical Center.
 The clinical rotations are competitive and comprise 61 credit hours of the required 101 hours.
 In the Bachelor of Science in Radiologic Science program, students complete general education courses along with the clinical experience and Oschner.
 They also study pharmacology and medical terminology.

-Baton Rouge's Our Lady of the Lake College offers an Associate of Science in Radiologic Technology that includes study of radiographic anatomy and positioning, positioning and image generation for spinal imaging, clinical experience in a supervised facility that covers topics like patient and room preparation, examination and evaluation of shoulder and upper extremities.
+Baton Rouge's Franciscan Missionaries of Our Lady University offers an Associate of Science in Radiologic Technology that includes study of radiographic anatomy and positioning, positioning and image generation for spinal imaging, clinical experience in a supervised facility that covers topics like patient and room preparation, examination and evaluation of shoulder and upper extremities.
 Students also complete a senior seminar that includes a review of concepts for the American Registry of Radiologic Technologists Exam.